 A drunk driving arrest can happen to anyone.
 Many people do not realize that a conviction for driving while intoxicated will remain on your criminal record forever.

 However, it is possible to defeat DWI / DUI charges in Texas.

 A typical DWI can be charged anywhere from a Class B misdemeanor, which carries a possible penalty of 180 days in jail, up to a 3rd Degree felony, which carries a potential jail term between 2 and 10 years.

 The punishment will be more severe if an accident involving DWI results in a person’s death.
 For example, Intoxication Manslaughter is a 2nd Degree felony and is punishable by between 2 and 20 years in jail.
-If you’ve been arrested for DWI, The Law Office of Daniel Lazarine can help keep you informed by breaking down the range of charges against you.
+If you’ve been arrested for DWI, our office can help keep you informed by breaking down the range of charges against you.